 What You Need to Know About the Conforming Loan Limit Increase for 2022

-In November 2020, the Federal Housing Finance Agency (FHFA) announced that the conforming loan limit for Fannie Mae and Freddie Mac will increase from $510,400 to $548,250 in 2021.
-This marks the fifth consecutive year of increases.
+In November of 2021, the Federal Housing Finance Agency (FHFA) announced that the conforming loan limit for Fannie Mae and Freddie Mac will increase from $548,250 to $647,200 in 2022.
+This marks the sixth consecutive year of an increase.

 What is the Conforming Loan Limit?